Josh-Tracy/tfe-ansible-install/README.md

 install_dependencies_enabled: false
 copy_files_enabled: true
 install_tfe_enabled: true
-uninstall_tfe_enabled: false
 ```
 ## Setup - Verify Host Connection

-1. Add the ip address or FQDN of the server that TFE will be installed on to the `hosts` file
+1. Add the ip address or FQDN of the server that TFE will be installed on to the `hosts` file under the `[tfe]` host group.
-2. Put the ssh private key .pem in this directory, or somewhere ansible can reach it on the host
+2. Put the ssh private key .pem in this directory, or somewhere ansible can reach it on the ansible control node.
-3. Add the path the to ssh private key and the ssh username to the `group_vars/tfe-.yaml` file
+3. Add the path the to ssh private key and the ssh username to the `group_vars/tfe.yaml` file.
 4. Run `ansible tfe -m ping -i hosts` to test the connection to the host (note: This may fail if ICMP pings are blocked)
-5. Populate the rest of the variables in `group_vars/tfe.yaml` using the table ___ here ___ as a guide.
+5. Populate the rest of the variables in `group_vars/tfe.yaml` using the table in this README as a guide.

 ## Setup - Install Files and TLS Certificates